Tampa Nursing Home Abuse Attorneys

 As individuals age, their strength and balance lessen, increasing the risk of a fall.
 Facilities should create a care plan that includes fall prevention for residents at a high risk of falling, such as those who have previously fallen or who are on a medication that affects strength and balance.
 Facility staff needs to assist these residents when they get into or out of bed, use the toilet, shower, or complete other tasks where the resident could fall and become injured.
 Failing to follow prescribed fall prevention procedures in a care plan may place liability on the nursing home.

 Liability is another form of legal responsibility.
 If your loved one’s fall resulted from nursing home staff negligence, you can obtain compensation from the liable party through a civil lawsuit.
-This includes medical and other expenses associated with the injury, and compensation for the pain and suffering that your loved one has experienced from the injury.
+This includes medical and other expenses associated with the injury and compensation for the pain and suffering that your loved one has experienced from the injury.

 If my mother files a nursing home lawsuit, will she need to testify against the Tampa facility staff in court?

 Not necessarily.
 The vast majority of nursing home lawsuits, like other types of claims, resolve outside of court.
 A negotiated settlement between the liable party’s insurer and the claimant’s attorney will resolve most cases.
 However, if the case does proceed to trial, your attorney will determine whether your mother’s testimony is needed.
-Rest assured, experienced attorneys understand how difficult it is sometimes for people to testify at trial.
+Rest assured, our experienced attorneys understand how difficult it is sometimes for people to testify at trial.
 Your attorney will properly prepare your mother if she does need to testify.

 Florida law requires anyone who knows of or suspects elder abuse to file a report.